Monitor inventory on a phone, tablet, or PC

 Specialized programs for feed and milling

 BinMaster’s BinCloud® platform is an integrated cloud foundation for data monitoring of inventory contained in bins, tanks, and silos.
 It enables on-site and remote workers to work via the cloud from wherever they are.
-There are specialized SaaS offerings suited for grain storage operations, animal feed and flour mills, for swine, poultry, and cattle farms.
+There are specialized SaaS offerings suited for grain storage operations, animal feed, and flour mills, for swine, poultry, and cattle farms.

 BinView® is used in agriculture and food processing to monitor all types of solids, powders, and liquids.
-It is used by grain storage facilities, feed mills, pet food processors, food and beverage plants.
+It is used by grain storage facilities, feed mills, pet food processors, and food and beverage plants.
 It is highly scalable to any number of vessels and locations.
 BinView® can be used with all types of level sensor technologies including non-contact radar, 3D Level Scanner, SmartBob, and laser level transmitters.

 Automated alerts ensure farms know when to schedule deliveries, preventing feed shortages and eliminating late delivery charges.
 Allowing the feed mill access to FeedView® allows the mill and the farms to better coordinate production and delivery.
 When farms order the right amount of feed, they also reduce the amount of feed left over when animals are sent for processing.
 This reduces wasted feed, vacuuming, and disposal charges.